 |2.
 The right to be informed||You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
 This is why we’re providing you with the information in this privacy notice.|

 |3.
 The right of access||You have the right to obtain access to your information (if we’re processing it), and certain other information (similar to that provided in this privacy notice).
-This is so you’re aware and can check that we’re using your information in accordance with data protection law.|

 |4.
 The right to rectification||You are entitled to have your information corrected if it’s inaccurate or incomplete.|